FPGA-Computer/KVM-Switch/README.md

 Updates:

-- Optional active or'ing circuit to replace/supplement Schottky diodes for lower voltage drops.
+- Optional active or'ing circuit to replace Schottky diodes for lower voltage drops.

 Or'ing circuit imspired by RPi 3 Model B rev. 1.2 USB power circuit.
 The matching transistor pair is not needed - verified by simulation.
-The circuit supports current sharing from multiple USB supplies.
+Voltage drop (roughly 50mV @0.5A).
+The circuit can share current from multiple USB supplies.
-Voltage drop (around 100-200mV) is better than Schottky, but worse than chip or opamp designs (10's of mV).

 - new USB Mux-v0.2 PCB layout with larger wiring pads, pads for optional or'ing circuit